Rahulyadav0296/InventoryManagement/README.md

 ## Disclaimer

-The backend only provides Inventory API.
-For the frontend UI, I used the ReactJs framework with Context API and React Router DOM.
+The backend only provides the Inventory API.
+For the frontend UI, ReactJs framework with Context API and React Router DOM is utilized.

 ## Get Started